py5coding/py5book/tutorials/misc_jupyter_notebooks.md

     py5.rect(py5.random(py5.width), py5.random(py5.height), 10, 10)
 ```

 When that cell runs, a py5 window is quickly opened and closed.
-For whatever reason, the Processing's OpenGL renderers cannot draw to an invisible window (but I would be delighted to be proven wrong about that).
+For whatever reason, the Processing's OpenGL renderers cannot seem to draw to an invisible window (but we'd be delighted to be proven wrong about that).

 The previous `%%py5draw` examples in this notebook used a special `HIDDEN` renderer based on the default `JAVA2D` renderer that does not need to open a window.
 That `HIDDEN` renderer was created just for this purpose.
-Despite my best efforts, I couldn't create similar renderers based on the OpenGL renderers `P2D` and `P3D`.

 The 3D renderer also works: